MarcEspunaa/CV-MarcEspuna/README.md

 The navigation bar allows smooth scrolling between the main areas:

 1. **About Me** - Introduction of Marc Espuña, describing his personality, goals, and main interests.
-2. **Education** - Timeline of academic background, including the current Bachelor’s degree in Computer Engineering and previous studies.
+2. **Education** - Timeline of academic background, including the Bachelor’s degree in Computer Engineering and previous studies.
 3. **Skills** - Divided into *technical skills* (programming, AI, 3D printing) and *soft skills* (teamwork, empathy, organization).
 4. **Experience** - List of professional experiences and responsibilities in previous jobs.
 5. **Contact** - Final section that provides phone number, email, and address to get in touch.